Daniel Barton (footballer)

-Daniel Barton (born 28 January 2005) is an English professional footballer who last played as a forward for club Cambridge United.
+Daniel Barton (born 28 January 2005) is an English professional footballer who plays as a forward for Spalding United.
+He has English Football League appearances for this first club, Cambridge United.

 Club career

 Barton signed professional terms with Cambridge in June 2023 and made his first appearance for the club, coming on as a substitute in an EFL League One match against Stockport County.
+Whilst with the club he spent time on loan at Dereham Town, St Neots Town and St Ives Town.
+Having broken into the first team, in October 2024 he suffered a knee injury which led to missing much of the 2024–25 season.

 On 8 May 2025, Cambridge announced he would be leaving in June when his contract expired.

+On 5 February 2026, Cymru Premier club The New Saints announced he had signed a contract with them.
+He made his club debut two days later as a substitute in a 6–0 league win against Penybont.